 The show where I answer your questions about Scientology and anything else you want to ask about.
 This week, the questions I take up are:

-(1) Do you think L. Ron Hubbard made staff contracts 2 and a half or 5 year contracts to trap members or supress them and unknowingly stop them from doing and getting up the bridge.?
+(1) Do you think L. Ron Hubbard made staff contracts 2-1/2 or 5 year contracts to trap members or suppress them and unknowingly stop them from doing and getting up The Bridge?

 Our thanks to the tipster who found this little gem.
 Scientology's in-house hip hop ambassador, Norman Berry a/k/a Chill EB, makes a Sea Org member's day by showing up, with singer Stacy Francis, to wish her a happy birthday.